Yoruba people: Oyo, Ile-Ife and Lagos

-Ife continues to be seen as the "Spiritual Homeland" of the Yoruba.
-The city was surpassed by the Oyo Empire as the dominant Yoruba military and political power in the 11th century.
+In the 11th century, the Oyo Empire surpassed Ile-Ife as the dominant Yoruba military and political power.

-The Oyo Empire under its oba, known as the Alaafin of Oyo, was active in the African slave trade during the 18th century.
-The Yoruba often demanded slaves as a form of tribute of subject populations, who in turn sometimes made war on other peoples to capture the required slaves.
-Part of the slaves sold by the Oyo Empire entered the Atlantic slave trade.
+In the 18th century, the Empire under oba Alaafin of Oyo, participated in the African slave trade.
+The Yoruba often demanded slaves as tribute of subject populations, who in turn sometimes attacked other peoples to capture the required slaves.
+Some of the slaves sold by the Oyo Empire entered the Atlantic slave trade.

-Most of the city states were controlled by Obas (or royal sovereigns with various individual titles) and councils made up of Oloye, recognized leaders of royal, noble and, often, even common descent, who joined them in ruling over the kingdoms through a series of guilds and cults.
-Different states saw differing ratios of power between the kingships and the chiefs' councils.
-Some, such as Oyo, had powerful, autocratic monarchs with almost total control, while in others such as the Ijebu city-states, the senatorial councils held more influence and the power of the ruler or Ọba, referred to as the Awujale of Ijebu land, was more limited.
+Most of the city states were controlled by obas (kings with various titles) and councils.
+The councils were made up of oloye, recognized leaders of royal, noble and, often, even common descent, who joined them through guilds and cults.
+The power of the king versus the councils differed between states.
+Oyo's kings had almost total control, while the Ijebu city-states had senatorial councils with more influence than the Ọba, called the Awujale of Ijebuland.

-In more recent decades, Lagos has risen to be the most prominent city of the Yoruba people and Yoruba cultural and economic influence.
+In recent decades, Lagos rose as the most prominent city of the Yoruba people and Yoruba cultural and economic influence.
 Noteworthy among the developments of Lagos were uniquely styled architecture introduced by returning Yoruba communities from Brazil and Cuba known as Amaros/Agudas.

 Yoruba settlements are often described as primarily one or more of the main social groupings called "generations":